INSTALLATION GUIDE

 Common Mistakes in SWA Cable Installation

-• Armour not earthed at one or both ends — the most dangerous and most common mistake.
-An unearthed armour provides no fault protection and can become live if a conductor within the cable faults to the sheath.
+• Armour not earthed at one or both ends.
+The most dangerous of the set.
+An unearthed armour provides no fault protection and can become live if a conductor faults to it.

-• Insufficient burial depth — cables buried too shallow are routinely damaged during garden work and landscaping.
-Always verify depth with a measurement and record it.
+• Insufficient depth.
+Shallow cables are routinely struck during garden work and landscaping.
+Measure the depth and record it.

 08 · Installation Guide